dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/trees_tutorial/3-trees.md

             }

             // Case 3: here is in case the Node has two children values
-            // Find the minimum value in the right side of the binary tree using the FindingMinValeu() function string minValue = FindMinValue(node.Right);
+            // Find the minimum value on the right side of the binary tree using the FindingMinValeu() function string minValue = FindMinValue(node.Right);

             // Set the current node's value to be equal to the minimum value